 If a student is frequently absent, the School Administration may ask the student's parent/guardian to provide more information about his/her absences.

 UNEXCUSED ABSENCE

 Any absence that does not match one of the above-mentioned situations is an unexcused absence.

-- Absence from school without parent consent - Unexcused 'personal' reasons that do not relate to situations listed above - Vacations or other activities taken during the school year
+- Absence from school without parent consent - Vacations or other activities taken during the school year